DataDog/hiring-engineers/answers.md

 # Prerequisites - Setup the environment

-I started a Ubuntu 18.04 server on AWS.
+I started a Ubuntu 18.04 server using VMWare Fusion on my Mac.

 I then installed the Datadog agent on this Ubuntu server with the command: